 Jim has been a member of the Sheff Movement for 10 years.
 He served two terms on Hartford’s City Council, from 2004-2012.
 During that time, he was the majority leader and chaired the Council’s Education Committee.
 He was selected to serve on the Hartford School Board, State Trustees Overseeing Hartford Board of Education from 2000-2002.
 He is currently the Director of Strategic Development at Capital Workforce Partners and has been a consultant for the Hartford Foundation for Public Giving’s After-School Initiative and Youth Development Programs.
 Jim is the former executive director of Hartford Areas Rally Together (HART, Inc.).
 Prior to that, he directed the Michigan Avenue Community Organization (MACO) in Detroit, Michigan.
 He earned an MSW in Social Work from UCONN’s School of Social Work and a BA from College of the Holy Cross.
 Jim is a resident of Hartford.
 He is married and has two daughters.

+Pat Wrice served as the Executive Director for Operation Fuel for 19 years.
+Her background includes previous positions as: Executive Director of the CHILD Council; Program Director for Center City Churches in Hartford; Executive Director of the Human Resources Agency of New Britain; and, Program Director for the Connecticut Housing Coalition.
+Ms. Wrice has worked in the Hartford community for many years and has over 30 years’ experience in the human services and community organizing field.
 Ms. Wrice has a master’s degree in Social Work from the University of Connecticut School of Social Work and an undergraduate degree in Political Science and Economics from Central Connecticut State University.
-She has also attained a certificate in Non Profit Management from the Non Profit Support Program of the Hartford Foundation for Public Giving.
-Ms. Wrice serves on a number of nonprofit boards, for national organizations as well as Connecticut-based organizations.
+She has alsoattained a certificate in Non Profit Management from the Non Profit Support Program of the Hartford Foundation for Public Giving.